European Traveler

 See Pappenheim Castle and Old Town

 Most of Pappenheim’s old town is on the inside of the Altmühl’s U-bend.
 Burg Pappenheim (Castle), tel 07143-83-890, the traditional seat of the marshals and later counts of Pappenheim, towers over the town.
-Parts of the castle are a millennium old but most of it dates from the 12th century.
+Parts of the castle are a millennium-old but most of it dates from the 12th century.

 Pappenheim Castle was destroyed during the Thirty Years’ War but around a mile of walls survived including an impressive almost 300-m/1,000-ft façade.
 In addition to the ruins, the castle has the almost obligatory torture room, a small museum on its history as well as one on hunting.
-The botanical garden has over 1,000 varieties and the historical herb garden close to 500 types.
+The botanical garden has over 1,000 varieties and a historical herb garden close to 500 types.

 From early May to early September, falcon hunt demonstrations are given on weekends at 10:45 am and 2:30 pm.

-Pappenheim Castle is open daily from May to September from 9 am to 6pm, late March to late April and October to early November from 10 am to 5 pm.
+Pappenheim Castle is open daily from May to September from 9 am to 6 pm, late March to late April, and October to early November from 10 am to 5 pm.
 Admission is €3 (plus €2.50 for falconry demonstrations).

 (Combination tickets for Burg Pappenheim with Römermuseum, Reichstadtmuseum, and Römische Thermen in Weißenburg and the Bürgermeister-Müller-Museum in Solnhofen are €7.50.)